context-labs/classification-example/README.md

 ### Performance Expectations & Service Limits

+**Note:** This API is is not yet ready for production workloads.
+It is intended for evaluation and development purposes only.

 **API Timeouts:**
 - since we only use the first 5 pages anyway for this endpoint, it's recommended you only submit 5 pages of your documents to avoid failures.